maham-tariq5/maham-tariq5/README.md

 👩‍💻 Software Developer exploring the intersection of technology and creativity.
 I'm currently a 3rd year Computer Science student

-📚 Presently, a research assistant in the department of College of Engineering & Physical Sciences at the University of Guelph
+📚 Presently, a QA Test Analyst Intern at CIBC

 🎸 Outside of tech, I'm an avid guitar player